MaLA-LM/GlotEval-HumanEval/README.md

 $ `python app.py`
 This starts the backend\

-Then, cd into the frontend folder by typing:\
+Then, in another terminal, cd into the frontend folder by typing:\
 $`CD ../frontend`

 Then, type:\